Electric grills are a climate-friendly option to fossil fuel grills

 Both Kenyon and Current Backyard say their grills can withstand some exposure to water, such as a light rain.

 Gas grills generally cost more to purchase.
-The highest rated gas grills at Consumer Reports, which doesn't rate electric grills, range from $275 to $2750.
+The highest rated gas grills at Consumer Reports, which doesn't rate electric grills, range from $275 to $2,750.
 Freestanding electric grill retail prices range from about $200 to $1,600.
 For operating a grill, whether propane or electric is more expensive depends on your local utility rates and propane prices.
-Either way the cost is nominal per meal – usually under two dollars.
+Either way, the cost is nominal per meal — usually under $2.

 While the industry is optimistic about electric grills, some cooking experts are more skeptical about grilling without gas or charcoal.